meefen/bookdown-demo/syllabus/weekly_details.md

   - Roberson, Q. M., & Colquitt, J. A. (2005).
 Shared and Configural Justice: A Social Network Model of Justice in Teams.
 Academy of Management Review.
 Academy of Management, 30(3), 595–607.
   - Tindall, D. B., & Wellman, B. (2001).
 Canada as Social Structure: Social Network Analysis and Canadian Sociology.
 Canadian Journal of Sociology = Cahiers Canadiens de Sociologie, 26(3), 265–308.
   - Woolley, A. W., Chabris, C. F., Pentland, A., Hashmi, N., & Malone, T. W. (2010).
 Evidence for a Collective Intelligence Factor in the Performance of Human Groups.
 Science, 330(6004), 686–688. http://doi.org/10.1126/science.1193147
+  - Moody, J. (2001).
+Race, school integration, and friendship segregation in America 1.
+American journal of Sociology, 107(3), 679-716.

 #### Class 4: Collect and Manage Network Data